eslam69/Snake-Game-SDL/README.md

 4. Run it: `./SnakeGame`.
 ## Additional Functionality

-I added another mode to the game where the computer can play the game itself, at the start of the game the user will choose one of 2 choises:
+I added another mode to the game where the computer can play the game itself, at the start of the game the user will choose one of 2 choices:
 1. to play the game in normal mode.
 2. to let the computer play. :robot: